flik/piece-of-cake/README.md

 # piece-of-cake
-New MVC framework with lot of flexibility
+New MVC framework with lot of flexibility.
+Work in progress...

 # Installation:
 ```